 - Campsuds.
 4 ounce bottle.

 - Medium Towel for washing.

 - Poop Shovel (broken on day three).
-Next time, I’m going to carry the GG Camp Shovel — GG for Gotta Go, of course.
+Next time, I’m going to carry an MSR Blizzard Stake or perhaps the Deuce of Spades.

 - Toilet paper in a Ziploc bag.

 - Two large Ziploc bags for storing used toilet paper (so glamorous) and other garbage to pack out.

 Things are going to go wrong.
 Best to be ready.

 - Adventure Medical Kit .7.
 Pro tip: Add additional ibuprofen, just in case.
 And maybe an extra elastic bandage in case you sprain your ankle.
 And if you’ve had the kit a while check the expiration date of your medicines.

 - Paracord, 50 feet.